 Piano Benches vs Piano Stools

-Conventionally, piano benches are longer, a little heavier and bigger than stools and ultimately are more of a styling choice, so for the purposes of today, we will be using the two terms interchangeably.
+Conventionally, piano benches are longer, as they are usually used for duetting, and are a little heavier and bigger than stools.
+Ultimately however the difference is more of a stylistic choice, so for the purposes of today, we will be using the two terms interchangeably.

 As expected, there’s no bigger point to make than comfort.
 If you’re not comfortable on your stool, you won’t have a great time playing your instrument.
 That’s why many companies such as Hidrau have invested countless time, techniques and materials in order to create the ultimate comfort experience for pianists across the globe.